usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-osprofile.rst

 .. _appliance-os-profile-new:

-Adding a new OS Profile
+Adding a New OS Profile
 ~~~~~~~~~~~~~~~~~~~~~~~

 Every appliance must have an OS profile, which contains all the operating system packages for the appliance.
 UForge allows you to easily create an OS profile from a set of standard profiles.
 You can then add specific operating system packages.